 - 7 Yoga Postures for Pregnancy

-- The practice of yoga during pregnancy can not only keep you physically fit, but also mentally prepared for the birth.
+- VIDEO - Yoga during pregnancy can mentally prepared for the birth.
 Here are some yoga postures to help alleviate pregnancy pains and discomforts.

 - Read more of Colette Barry.

 - See more tagged in health.

 - Top 10 Yoga Poses for Kids

 - Yoga for Kids, Fad or FAB?